HDennis05/Software-Design-Principles-Project/README.md

 • Application Functionality: I worked on methods for the final application such as: user watering crops, rain tracking, user request supplies, admin create new crop type.\
 • Documentation: Created UML, ER and MEnu diagrams for our final documentation.

 We used Gitlab for version control and code sharing.
-This was through the Queen's University Gitlab: \
+This was through the Queen's University EEECS Gitlab which I am unfortunately unable to download for commit history.
-As it was our first time using Git we had a few issues with the main branch and moved to "Fixed Branch" instead.